sureshkvl/ansible-tasks/devstack/readme.md

+# Introduction:

 This playbook is used to install the devstack in the remote machine(preferably ubunutu 16.04 - no other linux flavors supported)

 The default openstack version is stable/queens

+This playbook builds the devstack in the tmux session of the remote machine.
+Once it started build the stack the playbook ends. roughly 15-30 mins will take to complete the installation.

+User can ssh to the vm, and "tmux attach" to see the build process as a "stack" user.

 # How to run: